Derivator Six-Functor-Formalisms -- Construction II: The construction of proper derivator six-functor-formalisms

 \begin{PAR} We illustrate the push-forward and pull-back along (op)lax morphisms in the simplest case based on the underlying diagrams.
 A 2-commutative square in $\mathcal{S}^{\cor, 0}$

-in which $\mu$ is not invertible, that is, an oplax morphism (l.h.s.), or a lax morphism (r.h.s.), from the top diagram of shape $\Delta_1$ to the bottom diagram of shape $\Delta_1$, can be encoded (as in \ref{PARALTSCOR}) by a commutative diagram
+in which $\mu$ is not invertible, that is, an oplax natural transformation (l.h.s.), or a lax natural transformation (r.h.s.), from the top diagram of shape $\Delta_1$ to the bottom diagram of shape $\Delta_1$, can be encoded (as in \ref{PARALTSCOR}) as a commutative diagram in $\mathcal{S}$

 in which, in the oplax case, the square $\numcirc{1}$ is Cartesian and the square $\numcirc{2}$ is weakly Cartesian or, in the lax case, the square $\numcirc{1}$ is weakly Cartesian and the square $\numcirc{2}$ is Cartesian.